Dutch experts help recover MH17 crash items despite nearby clashes

 Separatists of the self-proclaimed Donetsk People's Republic fighting to split east Ukraine from Kiev on Monday said 36 civilians, including one child, were killed in shelling of the territory under their control last week.
 More than 3,500 people have been killed in the conflict.

-The aircraft, which was en route from Amsterdam to Kuala Lumpur, is widely believed to have been hit by a surface-to-air missile fired from separatist-held territory.
+The aircraft, which was en route from Amsterdam to Kuala Lumpur, is widely believed to have been hit by a surface-to-air missile fired from territory held by the separatists.
 Kiev blames the incident on the rebels and accuses Moscow of arming them.
 The rebels and Moscow deny the accusations.